 How to relieve toothache and other common dental pain at home

-Therefore, in the meantime, we’ve created some useful tips to support you, if you’re experiencing any dental pain at home.
+Can’t get an appointment with your dentist or too busy in work, we’ve created some useful tips to support you, if you’re experiencing any dental pain at home.

 The most common dental problem people typically face is toothache.
 If you’re experiencing dental pain, we recommend you follow this advice:

 - Avoid extremes of temperature, such as hot drinks or very cold foods like ice cream

 - Avoid sugary or acidic foods, especially sweets or fizzy drinks, even diet ones, as these can aggravate the pain